qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/Record_and_Attributes.rst

 $currentfeature
 ...............

 Returns the current feature being evaluated.
-This can be used with the 'attribute' function to evaluate attribute values from the current feature.
+This can be used with the 'attribute' function to evaluate attribute values from the current feature. **WARNING: This function is deprecated.
+It is recommended to use the replacement @feature variable instead.**

 .. list-table::
    :widths: 15 85